Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Articles/recruitment-guide-part-1.md

 ### Personal Skills

 Personal skills or soft skills are the ones that do not relate to a particular field of study.
-They might be willingness to teach or mentor others, the ability to organize a group of people, a certain way of tackling problems, dealing with interpersonal issues, working under pressure, etc.
+They might be willingness to teach or mentor others, the ability to organize a specific group of people, a certain way of tackling problems, dealing with interpersonal issues, working under pressure, etc.

 ## Skill Definitions and Expertise Levels